karlosss/genetic-lib/README.md

 The algorithm runs as follows:

 ```
-generate initial population and calculate its fitness
+generate initial population, calculate its fitness and fix non-solutions
 remember the best individual
 lock in the population size
 repeat forever: